Content Marketing for Accountants and Bookkeepers: What Is Good Accounting Content?

 - Templates or relevant timelines/calendars/checklists, with your branding, that can be used by leads and existing clients are a useful way to add value and increase your visibility.

 - Photography and Images with or without text can be used to highlight your firm’s personality, amuse and engage the audience.
-Do use subjects that are more appealing than rows of numbers, be inspiring, sympathetic and light hearted.
+Do use subjects that are inspiring, sympathetic and light-hearted.
 Consider humanising the firm by using images of staff events etc.

 Video and audio are popular too, and they don’t necessarily take a whole production department to achieve but quality is important so don’t be too ambitious at first.
 The below are all achievable, in house, without Spielberg on speed dial.